blandflakes/echo-chamber-template/README.md

 ## Certificates
 Amazon requires that your service is secured with a valid certificate.
 See [this resource](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/registering-and-managing-alexa-skills-in-the-developer-portal#About%20the%20SSL%20Options) for more information.

 Many platform-as-service offerings will provide SSL for you.
 Other setups would involve using a web server like nginx as a reverse SSL proxy.
-You can use the built-in Jetty to expose this service over SSL like this:

-    (defn main-
-      []
-      (jetty/run-jetty handler {:ssl-port 443
-                                :keystore "path to jks"
-                                :key-password "keystore password"}))
+Currently, there is no support for configuring SSL on the app server.

 ## Request Validation
 Amazon also requires that you [validate incoming requests](https://developer.amazon.com/docs/custom-skills/host-a-custom-skill-as-a-web-service.html#verifying-that-the-request-was-sent-by-alexa).
-The [echo-chamber-middleware](https://github.com/blandflakes/echo-chamber-middleware) library provides a bare-bones version of this functionality.
-These validators can be configured using `environ`.
-When deploying, make sure to set them with something like:

-    java -jar app.jar -Dverify.timestamp=true -Dverify.certificate=true

-These are disabled in your project's `project.clj` file by default.
-When turning these on, testing locally or with curl will not be possible (see "Testing" above for other options).
+The server component vends functionality for those.
+To turn them on, just include them in the list of "verifiers" when you construct the server, for example:

+    :verifiers [(signature/verifier) (timestamp/verifier)

 ## License